kadimetla/doc-adk-training/training/module03-first-agent-echo/lab-solution.md

         instruction="You are an echo agent.
 Your only job is to repeat the user's input back to them exactly as they wrote it.
 Do not add any extra words or explanations."
     )
     ```
-    This Python code defines the exact same agent.
-The ADK requires the variable to be named `root_agent`.

 3.  **Delete the `root_agent.yaml` file.** The `adk` command will automatically find the `root_agent` object in `agent.py`.
     ```shell